86th (East Anglian) (Hertfordshire Yeomanry) Field Regiment, Royal Artillery: Honorary Colonels

-Heritage & ceremonial
+Heritage and ceremonial

-Uniforms & Insignia
+Uniforms and insignia

 Upon conversion from yeomanry to artillery, the regiment had to adopt the Royal Artillery's 'gun' cap badge.
 However, from its formation all four batteries of the regiment also wore the Hertfordshire Yeomanry's Hart badge, on the shoulder strap for officers, on the upper arm for other ranks (ORs), later as collar badges and on the field service cap worn in walking-out dress in place of the RA's 'flaming bomb' badge.
 The officers' blue patrol jacket had cavalry-style shoulder chains.
 On 4 April 1943, as a unit of armoured artillery, the regiment unofficially adopted the black beret of the Royal Armoured Corps and wore the silver Hart badge on it.
 They were forced to give these up in late 1945.

 When the regiment was reformed in 1947 the Hart badge was worn on the blue RA beret, except for National Service reservists who wore the RA gun badge.
 The blue patrol jackets carried shoulder-chains for all ranks, and the pre-1900 'Harts (sic`) Yeomanry Cavalry' button.
 All ranks wore the 89 AGRA formation badge on battledress: this consisted of a yellow 'bomb' inside a white horseshoe (reflecting the predominantly yeomanry regiments in the group) on a dark green square.
 When 89 AGRA became 54th (EA) Divisional Artillery, the personnel adopted the division's new arm badge of two arrows crossed through a Coronet of fleurs-de-lis in yellow on a royal blue background.

 286 (Hertfordshire & Bedfordshire Yeomanry) Fd Rgt wore the Hart as a cap badge, with the Bedfordshire Yeomanry 'Eagle and Castle' badge on the collar, and RA buttons.
 305 (Bedfordshire Yeomanry) Lt Rgt had worn the airborne forces 'Pegasus' badge as an honorary distinction granted to 419 Heavy Bty of 52nd (BY) Heavy Rgt during the Battle of Arnhem; since 419 Bty had been based in Dunstable this badge was continued by Q (Luton & Dunstable) Bty on the lower arm.
-201 (H&BY) Bty adopted a collar badge incorporating the 'Eagle and Castle' in a oval wreath alongside the Hart in an oval strap, with a crown above and the Herts Yeomanry's 'South Africa 1900–01' Battle honour on a scroll beneath; this badge was also applied to guns and vehicles.
+201 (H&BY) Bty adopted a collar badge incorporating the 'Eagle and Castle' in an oval wreath alongside the Hart in an oval strap, with a crown above and the Herts Yeomanry's 'South Africa 1900–01' Battle honour on a scroll beneath; this badge was also applied to guns and vehicles.
 From 1968 the battery was authorised to continue the 'Pegasus' arm badge.